drewdeponte/git-ps-book/src/guides/drop-a-patch.md

 As we develop software sometimes we come up with ideas that we pretty quickly decide aren't great.
 We generally want to throw this code away.
-In Git Patch Stack because our patches represent logical changes we do thhis by simply dropping a patch out of our stack.
+In Git Patch Stack because our patches represent logical changes we do this by simply dropping a patch out of our stack.

-## TLDR
+## TL;DR

 1. `gps rebase`
 2. mark the commit we want to drop with `d` or `drop`
 3. save and quit the editor

-## Walkthrough
+## WalkThrough

 The `gps rebase` command is a convenience function that really runs an interactive rebase of the stack on top of it's associated upstream, e.g.